Ballot bills introduced in the House of Commons since 1997Jump to full report >>

 The 2017-18 Commons ballot was held on Thursday 29 June 2017 and can be viewed on parliamentlive.tv.

-Parliamentary business in the Commons is governed by the Standing Orders (SOs) of the House of Commons and links to the relevant SO are provided in the text below.
+Parliamentary business in the House of Commons is governed by the Standing Orders (SOs) of the House of Commons: Public Business 2017.

 For more information on the procedure for public bills in Parliament, including the various types of PMBs, see the Commons Library briefing on public bills in Parliament.